As a first time buyer what is the most important number one tip you can impart concerning purchase conveyancing in Burnopfield?

-3 months have gone by since my purchase conveyancing in Burnopfield concluded.
-I have checked the Land Registry site which shows that I paid £200,000 when infact I paid £160,000.
+It has been 2 months following my purchase conveyancing in Burnopfield concluded.
+I have checked the Land Registry site which shows that I paid £200,000 when infact I paid £180,000.
 Why the discrepancy?

-How does conveyancing in Burnopfield differ for new build properties?
+How does conveyancing in Burnopfield differ for newly converted properties?

-Most buyers of new build or newly converted property in Burnopfield contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is ready to move into.
-This is because builders in Burnopfield typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Burnopfield come to us having been asked by the developer to sign contracts and commit to the purchase even before the premises is ready to move into.
+This is because builders in Burnopfield typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Burnopfield or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Burnopfield or who has acted in the same development.